brieucdegoussencourt/CookieClicker---Nat_Fab_Bri/README.md

 This challenge is part of the web developer training @ [Becode](https://becode.org/fr/) - June 2024.

-The aim of the project is to consolidate on what we've leanrned so far and more specifically to develop our skills with Javascript.
+The aim of the project is to consolidate on what we've leanrned so far and more specifically to develop our Javascript skills.

 Here are the full [guidelines](https://github.com/brieucdegoussencourt/Swartz-9/blob/main/2.The-Hill/1.Javascript/cookieClicker.md)